Balderdash!!!!

 for years which gained them nothing.
 Then there is the rather significant

 issue of paying for the extra color!
-That represents a substantial increase
+That represents a substantial

 in member dues.
 Counter productive?